godatadriven/academy-dbt-at-scale/docs/group1/checklist.md

     {{ clean_string('device_type') }} as device_type,
     ```

-    Then test that your `accepted_values` test on `device_type` still passes — the normalisation should reduce the value set to a predictable list.
+    Then test that your `accepted_values` test on `device_type` still passes - the normalisation should reduce the value set to a predictable list.

 ---

-## Step 11 — Create a staging models YAML
+## Step 11 - Create a staging models YAML

+- [ ] Step complete

 Create `models/staging/streaming/_streaming__models.yml`.
 Document all three staging models with at minimum: